jeffthorne/aqua-py/docs/source/index.rst

 A fantastic Python 3 client for Aqua's Container Security Platform.

 | This project is an early stage effort and has a status of experimental.
-| Questions, Comments, Feedback, Missing Calls, etc. Drop me a line @ jeff.thorne@aquasec.com
+| Questions, Comments, Feedback, Missing Calls, etc. Drop me a line @ jthorne@u.washington.edu

 Installation